-The San Angelo Museum of Fine Arts has endeavored to create a permanent collection of high quality artworks to be used for study, scholarly research and exhibition.
+The San Angelo Museum of Fine Arts has endeavored to create a permanent collection of artworks to be used for study, research and exhibition.
 The collection was established for the purpose of providing the community with a greater understanding of aesthetic and artistic traditions and human achievement in the visual arts.

 Ceramics Texas Art Spanish Colonial American Glass Outdoor Sculpture